 - 1-2 teaspoons sugar

-- 2 tablespoon peanut or other cooking oil
+- 2 tablespoons peanut oil, or other cooking oil

-- 1 pounds pork shoulder/pork butt cut into bite size pieces
+- 1 pound pork shoulder, cut into chunks

-- 2 tablespoon doban jiang paste (Chinese fermented broad bean paste)
+- 2 tablespoons doban jiang paste (Chinese fermented broad bean paste)

-When it's done, let it sit for 10 mins natural release, and then release remaining steam.
-You still want the soup hot because you will now put in your bok Choy and cilantro.
-Close the lid and let it rest for 10 mins.
-The bok Choy will cook in residual heat and the cilantro will add flavor but won't be completely smushed.
+When it's done, let it sit for 10 minutes natural release, and then release remaining steam.
+You still want the soup hot because you will now put in your bok choy and cilantro.
+Close the lid and let it rest for 10 minutes.
+The bok choy will cook in residual heat and the cilantro will add flavor but won't be completely smushed.